ckgresla/website/pages/ponderings.md

 37. Taking good notes is basically the computation of a semantic PCA for the concept at hand.

 38. Hey You!
-You’re finally awake.
+You're finally awake.

 39. How interesting would your life be if you formed it around that which makes you curious?